Notepatra Notepatra v0.1.114 docs

 ```

-Supported types: line, bar, pie, scatter.
+Supported types rendered natively by QtCharts: line, bar, pie, scatter, area, horizontal-bar, stacked-bar, stacked-horizontal-bar, grouped-bar, donut, histogram, boxplot.
+(Vega-Lite-only types — heatmap, density, regression-line, faceted-bar, error-bar — fall back to a "Chart rendering requires the Charts Pack" stub on Lite.)
 Theme-aware.
 Category-aware axes for string-valued X columns; numeric axes for numeric X. Malformed JSON falls back to displaying the spec as a code block — nothing breaks.

 Database connection manager